 Step 5: Tap Software Update.

-For one, Apple’s Lightning port is slimmer than USB-C, perfect for iPhones and iPads.
+Apple's Lightning port is slimmer than USB-C, perfect for iPhones and iPads.
 The connector, flatter in design, has exposed pins, whereas a USB-C connector encloses the pins.
-Meanwhile, Lightning can handle roughly up to 12 watts of power, likely more, whereas USB-C supports up to 100 watts of power.
-All modern iPhones and most modern iPads have the Lightning port, with exceptions for the latest iPad Pro and iPad Air models.
+Lightning can handle roughly up to 12 watts of power, likely more, whereas USB-C supports over 100 watts.
+All modern iPhones still use the Lightning port, but all of the new iPads (iPad Pro, iPad Air, iPad mini, and 10th-generation iPad) now use USB-C. The 9th-generation base model iPad, which Apple still currently sells, continues to use the old Lightning port.

-Before unlocking your iPad or iPhone and jumping into the software, we need to establish a physical connection between your external storage solution and your tablet or smartphone.
+Before unlocking your iPad or iPhone and jumping into the software, you must establish a physical connection between your external storage device and your tablet or smartphone.
 If your iPhone or iPad and external device have matching plugs, connect both by plugging them into one another using the bottom connector of your Apple device.

 For example, a thumb drive might also use a Lighting connector, allowing it to plug directly into iPhones and most iPads.
 Or, an external hard drive might use a USB-C connector, allowing it to plug directly into iPad Pro devices.
 Otherwise, if the connectors are different, you will need to purchase an adapter so that your external device can connect to your iPad or iPhone.

-If you have an Apple device with a Lightning connector and need to plug in an external device with either a USB-C or USB-A connector, one option is.
-Ignore the name, however, as this adapter allows you to plug more than just external USB-C and USB-A camera devices into your Apple device.
+If you have an Apple device with a Lightning connector and need to plug in an external device with either a USB-C or USB-A connector, one option isThis adapter lets you plug more than just external USB-C and USB-A camera devices into your Apple device.

 If you have an Apple device with a USB-C connector, such as the iPad Pro, and need to plug in an external device with a USB-A connector, Apple sells a.